 He knows nothing; and he thinks he knows everything.
 That points clearly to a political career.

-In a previous post, I discussed standard rules of thumb for retirement planning.
+In a previous post, I discussed standard rules of thumb that you're told when you first look for pension advice & retirement planning.
 I am interested in this topic for a number of reasons:

 - I help my mother (who is retired) manage her money.